pytorch/vision/scripts/README.rst

 ``from_repo`` represents the name of the repository from which commits are to be cherry-picked.

-``commit_hash`` represents the commit hash of the PR in fbsync branch from where we should start the sync.
+``commit_hash`` represents the commit hash in fbsync branch from where we should start the sync.

 ``fork_main_branch`` is the name of the main branch on your fork.

-``fork_name`` is the name assigned to your fork, you can check it by doing `"git remote -v"`.
+``fork_name`` is the name of the remote corresponding to your fork, you can check it by doing `"git remote -v"`.

 Example: